Samsung aircon Singapore

 Filter cleaning every 2 weeks is recommended.
 Wind-Free models have additional micro-hole panels and filters behind the main cover that also need periodic attention — missing these during servicing reduces the benefit of the Wind-Free design.

 Samsung error codes can overlap across different fault categories.
-A code that suggests a sensor issue might actually stem from a communication problem, so behaviour observation alongside code reading is essential for accurate diagnosis.
+A code that suggests a sensor issue might actually stem from a communication problem, so behaviour observation alongside code reading separates a sensor fault from a communication fault.

 Smart features, Wi-Fi connectivity, and app-based controls don't reduce the need for physical coil and drainage maintenance.
 The unit still fouls at the same rate regardless of how it's controlled.